googlefonts/gftools/docs/gftools-builder/README.md

 -   `autohintTTF`: Whether or not to autohint TTF files.
 Defaults to `true`.

+-   `autohintOTF`: Whether or not to autohint OTF files.
+Defaults to `false`.

 -   `ttfaUseScript`: Whether or not to detect a font\'s primary script and add a `-D<script>` flag to ttfautohint.
 Defaults to `false`.